Wasim-Zaman/multermate/readme.md

 ## Author

-Your Name
+Wasim Zaman

 ## Support

-For support, please open an issue in the GitHub repository.
+For support, please open an issue in the GitHub repository: https://github.com/Wasim-Zaman/multermate